 If you have a sleeping bag, you don't have to worry about keeping blankets in your car.
 This lightweight model is designed for use in spring, summer, and fall.
 It’s effortless to clean and features snag-free double-sided zippers.

-Inexpensive: You can purchase an inexpensive car airbed for less than $30.
+You can find an inexpensive car airbed for less than $30.
 While these models might not be very durable or comfortable, they are an option if you only need one for limited use.

 If you forget to bring a pillow, you can stuff some clothing into a shirt, jacket, or even pants leg to get you through the night more comfortably.